open-edge-insights/video-ingestion/README.md

      **Eg**: `video_src` value to connect to basler camera with serial number `22573664`:
      `"video_src":"pylonsrc serial=22573664 imageformat=yuv422 exposureGigE=3250 interpacketdelay=1500 ! videoconvert ! appsink"`

+   * In case you want to enable resizing with basler camera use the `vaapipostproc` element and specify the `height` and `width` parameter in the          gstreamer pipeline.

+        **Eg**: Example pipeline to enable resizing with basler camera `"video_src":"pylonsrc serial=22573664 imageformat=yuv422 exposureGigE=3250 interpacketdelay=1500 ! vaapipostproc height=600 width=600 ! videoconvert ! appsink"`

    * In case frame read is failing when multiple basler cameras are used, use the `interpacketdelay` property to increase the delay between the